theouternet/diy-json-serializer-ruby-cb-000/README.md

 in AJAX calls by the mid 2000s, it only made sense to start offering that data in the native language of the calling code.

-Beyond that, there's significant advantages to JSON.
+Beyond that, there are significant advantages to JSON.
 If we serialize that same `Post` to JSON, it looks like this:

 ```javascript